Tox/Tox-Docs/core_concepts.rst

 Public Key
 ^^^^^^^^^^
-The public key is generated from the ``crypto_box_keypair`` function by NaCL.
+The public key is generated from the ``crypto_box_keypair`` function by NaCl.

 This is explained better `here <http://nacl.cr.yp.to/box.html>`__.
-In the current implementation of NaCL, it is 32 bytes (64 hexadecimal characters).
+In the current implementation of NaCl, it is 32 bytes (64 hexadecimal characters).

 ``nospam`` Value